Dislexo/Helper-Skrips/README.md

 # Helper-Skrips

-Skrips that were used in my master thesis (helping for VASP-MLFF, Xtalopt or some random)
+Skrips that were used in my master:
+Topics: VASP-MLFF, Xtalopt
+custom package for LCC goldstone diagrams in Asymtode.

+License: Free to use and edit hovever you like.